kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/readme.md

 The core gameplay is a virtuous and satisfying cycle: **Explore -> Capture -> Forge -> Feed -> Challenge.**

-* **Explore the World (Real-Time Analysis):** Point your phone's camera at the world.
-Your Hive is always active.
-A multitude of **Worker Bees (the entire ML Kit suite)** constantly analyze the video stream to detect objects, recognize text, identify languages, and more.
-Information and suggestions are overlaid on your screen, augmenting your perception of the world.
+* **Explore the World (Live Specialist Analysis):** Point your phone's camera at the world.
+Your Hive's **Specialist Bees** (the fine-tuned on-device models for Plants, Animals, etc.) analyze the video stream in real-time.
+The app overlays their live identifications on what you see (e.g., "Taraxacum officinale, 89% confidence"), turning your camera into a lens of instant knowledge.
+Other Worker Bees simultaneously scan for text, barcodes, and other useful information.

-* **Capture "Pollen":** When an element identified by the Hive interests you, you "capture" it with a simple tap.
-This specific sample of reality – the image and the initial analysis from the Worker Bees – becomes your "pollen".
+* **Capture "Pollen":** When you see an interesting live identification, you "capture" it with a simple tap.
+This "pollen" package is rich: it contains the image frame and, crucially, the **expert opinion** from the Specialist Bee (e.g., `label: 'dandelion', confidence: 0.89`).

-* **Forge "Informative Honey":** The true forging process begins with the captured pollen, following our "Guild of Experts" architecture:
-    1. A **Detective Bee (Object Detection)** refines the location of the object of interest.
-    2. You, the **Forager**, confirm the target and can specify its name for greater accuracy (the "Human Refinement" step).
-    3. The object's image is then submitted to a council of **Specialist Bees** (pre-trained, optimized classification models for each deck: Plants, Animals, etc.).
-    4. Finally, the **AI Queen (Gemma)** receives the opinions from these experts, reasons upon this information, and generates the final, rich, and structured knowledge card.
+* **Forge "Informative Honey":** The captured pollen is sent to the **AI Queen (Gemma)**.
+Her role is to orchestrate the final creation of the card.
+She takes the specialist's identification and, if the confidence is low or the identification is generic, she may ask the **Forager** for refinement ('Is this a *Golden Delicious* apple specifically?').
+She then forges the final, rich knowledge card with descriptions, stats, and a quiz, using her generative power to expand upon the initial identification.

 * **Feed your Guardian:** The "honey" you create is the food for your Kikkō Guardian.
 Pure, Hive-forged honey—with a reproducible history—makes it grow strong and its shell more beautiful.
 "Junk food" honey from external AIs (the "Hornets") offers less nutrition, stunting its growth.